PM Modi's speech at Kashi Tamil Sangamam translated real time using AI | Headlines

 - India

-Prime Minister Narendra Modi reached out to the attendees of the Kashi Tamil Sangamam here with his speech being translated for the audience in real-time using artificial intelligence.
+Prime Minister Narendra Modi reached out to the visitors from Tamil Nadu at the Kashi Tamil Sangamam here with the initial part of his speech being translated for them in real-time using artificial intelligence.

-Addressing the event on Sunday, the prime minister said, ''Those from Tamil Nadu, I request them to use your earphones (to listen to the speech) using AI technology for the first time.''
-Modi expressed hope that artificial intelligence would make it easier for him to reach out to the people. ''This was my first experience.
+Begining his speech at the launch of the event on Sunday, the prime minister asked the audience to put on their earphones, saying that he is using AI technology got the first time to translate his address.

+Modi expressed hope that artificial intelligence would make it easier for him to reach out to the people. ''This is my first experience.
 In future, I will use it and you will have to respond.
-Now, as usual, I speak in Hindi and AI will translate it to Tamil,'' he said.
+Now as I speak in Hindi, AI will translate it to Tamil,'' he said.

+The ''experiment'' with AI was meant for the first few minutes of the address.
+The remainder of his speech was translated into Tamil by an interpreter.

 The prime minister said, ''Coming from Tamil Nadu to Kashi means coming from one home of Mahadev to His other home.
 Coming from Tamil Nadu to Kashi means coming from the place of Madurai Meenakshi to Kashi Vishalakshi's place.'' ''So, the love and bond that exist in the hearts of the people of Tamil Nadu and Kashi is different and unique.
 I am sure, the people of Kashi will leave no stone unturned in serving you all.
 When you leave, along with the blessings of Baba Vishwanath, you will also take with you the taste, culture and memories of Kashi,'' Modi said.